Quantum Yang-Mills Theory in Two Dimensions: Exact versus Perturbative: 2D Yang-Mills Measure

 \section{2D Yang-Mills Measure}

 Euclidean quantum Yang-Mills theory, in any dimension, can be given a rigorous formulation on a lattice.
 As there is no canonical choice for how to discretize a continuum theory, many formulations are possible.
-In two dimensions it is most convenient to work with the one due to Witten \cite{Wit2D}, which extends the original approach of Migdal \cite{Mig}.
-This Migdal-Witten formulation is invariant with respect to lattice subdivision, so that the continuum limit of taking the lattice spacing to zero is in some sense already inherent.
+In two dimensions it is most convenient to work with the one due to Migdal \cite{Mig}, which was later refined and extended by many others \cite{Dri}, \cite{Wit2D}, \cite{Levy}.
+This formulation is invariant with respect to lattice subdivision, so that the continuum limit of taking the lattice spacing to zero is in some sense already inherent.

 We recall this formulation (following \cite{Levy}) in the general setting of when the underlying space is a closed, connected surface $\Sigma$ endowed with an area form $\lambda_0d\sigma$, where $d\sigma$ is some reference area form and $\lambda_0$ a coupling constant.
 Let $G$ be a compact Lie group and $\Gamma$ be a triangulation of $\Sigma$, that is, a finite set of edges (mappings of intervals $[0,1]$ into $\Sigma$, injective on the interiors) joined at their vertices such that their complement consists of a disjoint union of faces homeomorphic to disks.
 Assign an arbitrary orientation to each edge.
-To these oriented edges $e$ of $\Gamma$, we assign group valued elements $g_e \in G$, which form the basic variables of the discretized Yang-Mills theory.
+To these oriented edges $e$ of $\Gamma$, we assign group-valued elements $g_e \in G$, which form the basic variables of the discretized Yang-Mills theory.
 To each face $F$, we can compute its area $|F|$ (with respect to $d\sigma$) and assign an orientation to the boundary $\pd F$ of $F$, thereby inducing an orientation on all the edges which comprise it.
 Write $\pd F = \pm e_n \cdots \pm e_1$ as a concatenation of edges occurring in their natural cyclic order (well-defined up to cyclic permutation), where one has $\pm$ according to whether the preassigned orientation of the edge $e_i$ is the same or opposite of that induced from $\pd F$.
 Define

-the product of the group valued elements associated to $\pd F$ with the appropriate powers.
-It is well-defined up to cyclic permutation of the factors and inversion.
+the product of the group valued elements associated to $\pd F$ with the appropriate corresponding powers.
+It is well-defined up to cyclic permutation of the factors and an overall inversion.

 Pick any bi-invariant metric on $G$.
 This is obtained from an ad-invariant metric on its Lie algebra $\g$, which we denote by $\left<\cdot,\cdot\right>$.
 One obtains an associated Laplace-Beltrami operator $\Delta$ on $G$.
 The heat kernel for $\Delta$ is given by the function $K_t(g)$, $t > 0$, which satisfies